Retinal Laser Treatment in Ranchi

 Preparation

-Numbing eye drops are instilled.
-Special contact lens is placed on the eye (with lubricating gel) to focus the laser beam precisely on the retina.
-The procedure is performed with you seated at the slit lamp.
+Numbing eye drops are instilled to ensure comfort.
+A special contact lens is placed on the eye with lubricating gel to focus the laser beam precisely on the retina.
+The procedure is performed with you seated comfortably at the slit lamp.

 Laser Application

 Dr. Dibya Prabha delivers laser spots to the targeted areas of the retina.
-You'll see brief, bright flashes and may feel mild sensation.
-The number of laser spots ranges from a few dozen (for a retinal tear) to several hundred over multiple sessions (for pan-retinal photocoagulation).
+You will see brief, bright flashes and may feel a mild sensation — most patients tolerate this well.

 Completion